-Consisting of 1.5 hours of bottomless bubbles or Mimosas, guests at this bottomless brunch in Manchester can choose a brunch dish of their choice, with four hours of interactive entertainment in store.
-Expect Drag performances, bingo like you’ve never seen it before, DJs, dancing, and, of course, the Boy Toy butlers in the buff.
+Consisting of 90 minutes’ worth of bottomless bubbles or Mimosas, guests at this bottomless brunch in Manchester can choose a brunch dish of their choice, with four hours of interactive entertainment in store.
+Expect Drag performances, bingo like you’ve never seen it before, DJs, dancing, and, of course, the Boy Toy butlers in the buff – see the picture above.
 Tickets are on sale now here.

 2. Cottonopolis, Northern Quarter

 Plates include filling dishes such as Katsu bao buns, seared beef, Karaage fried chicken and even the likes of flat iron steak.
-I’ll take it all, thanks!
+We’ll take it all, thanks!
 Bottomless drinks are served for 1 hour 15 minutes and the only rule is that you finish your drink before asking for a top-up.

 3. Manahatta, Deansgate

-Putting the booze in “boozy brunch”, Manahatta provides 90 minutes of bottomless fun with drink options including Prosecco, Bloody Marys, Aperol Spritz, and pints of Coors to mix between.
+Putting the booze in ‘boozy brunch’, Manahatta provides 90 minutes of bottomless fun with drink options including prosecco, Bloody Marys, Aperol Spritz, and pints of Coors to mix between.

-6. BLVD, Spinningfields
+7. BLVD, Spinningfields

-BLVD‘s bottomless brunch is available every Saturday and Sunday from 12pm to 5pm and features a number of delicious Asian-fusion dishes that’ll have you drooling.
+BLVD‘s bottomless brunch in Manchester is available every Saturday and features a number of delicious Mediterranean-style dishes that’ll have you drooling.
 The spot is a regular for Love Islanders such as Tommy Fury and Molly Mae, and serves bottomless drinks for 90 minutes such as Bloody Marys, gin cocktails, bottled beer, and Mimosas.
 The menu includes tasty dishes like cod bites, calamari, halloumi fries and satay chicken – sign us up!

-7. The Pen and Pencil, Northern Quarter
+8. The Pen and Pencil, Northern Quarter

-Drink options include Prosecco, Mimosas, Amstel and Bloody Marys, with plate options such as smoky beans on toast, Eggs Florentine and pancakes.
+Drink options include prosecco, mimosas, Amstel and Bloody Marys, with plate options such as smoky beans on toast, Eggs Florentine and pancakes.
 Challenge accepted!

-8. Crazy Pedro’s, Spinningfields
+9. Crazy Pedro’s, Spinningfields

 Coming through with our kinda bottomless brunch, Crazy Pedro’s is putting their epic slices to good use – with both bottomless drinks and slices on offer.
 Available every single day, guests of the Bridge Street venue can soak up the sun in the great outdoors (or seek refuge inside!), with an array of pizza toppings on offer, and free-flowing cocktails, beers, and Prosecco up for grabs.

 The event lasts for 90 minutes, which is the ideal amount of time to squeeze in a good few slices before it’s time to move on.
-Costing just £25pp, the brunch is available to book online from opening til 9pm.
+The brunch is available to book online from opening til 9pm.